jawwadilyasmr/Blockchain_Wallet/README.md

 #### New Startup

-Main Focus of a newly startup company is to build a portfolio management system (PMS) that supports both, traditional assets (gold, silver, stocks, etc.) and currently very hot topic - crypto-assets!!
-But as there are many coins, our task is to understand how HD wallets work, and to build a system that can create them.
+Main Focus of a newly startup company is to build a portfolio management system (PMS) that supports both, traditional assets (gold, silver, stocks, etc.) and crypto-assets.
+Our task is to understand how HD wallets work, and to build a system that can create them.

 `hd-wallet-derive` - A command line tool that supports BIP32, BIP39 and BIP44 and also supports non-standard derivation paths for the most popular wallets.
-Unfortunately, there arent many tools available in `python` and we need to integrate the script in backend with `python`.
+Our job is to build a tool in `python` that can integrate the script into the backend.

-Once the integration is done with this "universal" wallet, one can manage billions of addresses across 300+ coins, giving a serious edge against the competition.
+Once the integration is connected, this wallet can manage billions of addresses across 300+ coins.

 ## Dependencies